Dr. Gigi Johnson

 LinkedIn Profile: http://www.linkedin.com/in/gigijohnson

-Dr. Johnson, as Executive Director of the Maremel Institute, explores how technology shifts are changing how we engage with each other — directly in how we work together in groups and as individuals, or as whole systems change in media, creative industries, and education.
+She presently wears several hats.
+She has been the Exec.
+Director/President of the Maremel Institute and its predecessor companies since 2001.
+At Maremel, Gigi builds research, programs, and partnerships around how technology shifts are changing how we engage with each other.
+That change may be in how we work together in groups and as individuals, or as whole systems change in media, creative industries, and education.
 She speaks frequently at conferences on the social impact of technology and how we can rethink its impacts on our daily lives, work, creativity, and learning.
 At Maremel, she builds new learning programs with partner organizations to help people innovate and work better with new technological systems — driving to improve businesses, learning and working environments, and creative opportunities.
-She also acts as a long-term advisor and board member for media- and education-related start-up ventures.

-In addition to her work at Maremel, she has created and taught classes on digital disruption in media industries for many years.
-She continues to teach digital marketing and branding for musicians at UCLA Herb Alpert School of Music, where since 2010 she has focused on creating new brands, data-driven marketing and decision-making, and building systems of support.
-Dr. Johnson also has taught at UCLA Anderson in digital media change, at the University of Navarra in Pamplona, Spain, and New York in innovation leadership in media, and at the Higher Colleges of Technology in Abu Dhabi at the launch of its creative industries leadership program.
+Gigi also runs the UCLA Center for Music Innovation as its Inaugural Director.
+Since 2010, she also has taught digital marketing for musicians at the UCLA Herb Alpert School of Music.
+From 1999-2012, she was a lecturer at UCLA Anderson School of Management, where she ran several centers and institutes, as well as taught about digital media disruption.
+She also guest lectured at University of Navarra in Pamplona, Spain, and New York in innovation leadership in media, and at the Higher Colleges of Technology in Abu Dhabi at the launch of its creative industries leadership program.
 Until 2005, she had been Executive Director of the UCLA Anderson’s Entertainment and Media Management Institute.
-While at UCLA, she designed and taught executive programs on digital disruption and innovation for companies in the US and Asia.

 She has been frequently cited in the press on impacts of digital change, including BBC One Breakfast, BBC Digital Planet, BBC World Service, NPR’s Morning Edition and Marketplace, The Economist, Los Angeles Times, Variety, Hollywood Reporter, New York Times, Business Week, Chicago Tribune, and Le Monde.

-Dr. Johnson received her doctorate in educational leadership for change and media studies from Fielding Graduate University, her MBA from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.
-She is a member of the Interactive Peer Group in the Academy of Television Arts and Sciences, an advisor to the Interactive TV Alliance, and actively involved in start-up boards and in industry organizations.
+Gigi received her doctorate in educational leadership for change and media studies from Fielding Graduate University, her MBA from UCLA Anderson, and her BA in Cinema-Television Production from the University of Southern California.
+She is a member of the Interactive Peer Group in the Academy of Television Arts and Sciences and actively involved in start-up boards and in industry organizations.